HamletTanyavong/Mathematics.NET/docs/guide/autodiff/first-order-reverse-mode.md

     tape.Exp(
         tape.Multiply(-Real.One, x)));
 ```
 which will give us the value of the function at our specified point.
 At this moment, the derivative has not been calculated, but we are, however, able to examine the nodes which have been added to our tape.
-We can use the method `LogNodes` to do so, provided we have set up a logger.
+We can use [LogNodes](xref:Mathematics.NET.AutoDiff.GradientTape`1.LogNodes*) to do so, provided we have set up a logger.
 ```csharp
 using Microsoft.Extensions.Logging;